 The PDP scheme sets a benchmark in competency against which all road tanker drivers who are loading, transporting and offloading petroleum fuel products in road tankers in the UK are measured.
 Competency is assessed using both classroom and practical techniques.

-The passport is renewed on a five year cycle, but also has an annual refresher requirement.
+The passport is renewed on a five year cycle, but also has an annual practical assessment and an annual classroom training requirement.

 For terminal operators, this provides a level of confidence that tanker drivers holding a valid PDP who enter the terminal boundary to load products, have achieved and demonstrated a minimum level of competency.